 So, crypto traders who seek safety and reputation will undoubtedly choose Coinbase over Binance, but despite its renegade reputation, Binance is the far superior exchange for anyone who needs access to more crypto assets and products.
 And it isn’t just me that feels Binance is superior, taking a look at trading volume, Binance consistently has multitudes higher trading volume than Coinbase and millions of more users around the world.

 Binance is the largest exchange in the world by a significant margin for a good reason.
 They offer a massive selection of cryptocurrencies and have pretty much every crypto product anyone could want or need, plus fiat on and offramp support for dozens of currencies.
 Binance is a great exchange if you can stomach the risk of using a platform that has a target on its back from multiple global authorities.
-You can learn more about how Binance and Coinbase compare head-to-head in the following article.
+You can learn more from our article about how Binance and Coinbase compare head-to-head.

 Best for Cryptocurrency Support